jappeace/jappeaceApplication/content/zurich-hack-2022-denotational-design-and-agda.md

 , more on this in the proves and programs section.

-Our presentation was surprisingly good considering we slapped it together 30 minutes before presentation time.
+Our presentation was surprisingly good considering we slapped it together in 30 minutes.
 However,
-we kind off skimmed over explaining denotational design, and we could've elaborated more on why this proving stuff matters.
+we skimmed over the denotational design part, and we could've elaborated more on why this proving stuff matters.
 I shall use this post to fill in the gaps.
 For starters the presentation can be seen here: